coderitter/knight-form/README.md

 Yes the form itself is a field.
 It is your root element and because it is a field you also can nest it inside other forms.

-So really, this library is meant as a toolkit which does not stand in your way but does what you want.
+So really, this library is meant as a toolkit which tries to not stand in your way.
 Use it as a starting point and do not be afraid to extend it.

 ## Element properties